bardiw/MeanShift_Segmentation/README.md

 - max_iterations → Maximum number of Mean Shift iterations (default: 10)

 - max_size → Maximum allowed image size before resizing (default: 400px)

+---

+## 🧠 How It Works
+1. Preprocessing

+- Optionally resize large images

+- Smooth image with a Gaussian blur to reduce noise

+- Convert from BGR to LAB color space

+2. Feature Construction

+- Combine spatial coordinates (x, y) and LAB color values into feature vectors

+- Normalize features by their respective bandwidths (h_s, h_r)

+3. Mean Shift Iterations

+- For each pixel, search for neighbors using cKDTree within a specified radius

+- Calculate Epanechnikov kernel weights for spatial and color dimensions

+- Move pixel feature vectors toward the mean of neighbors until convergence

+3. Reconstruction

+- Convert shifted LAB color values back to BGR

+- Resize result back to original dimensions if needed

+---